Story At-A-Glance

-The funding will be used to launch CORE Academy – a workforce development initiative and partnership between National CORE and Chaffey College.
+The funding will launch CORE Academy – a workforce development initiative and partnership between National CORE and Chaffey College.

 Background

-National CORE is non-profit organization that builds affordable housing communities It enhances neighborhood stability by managing and operating these communities on a long-term basis.
+National CORE is a non-profit organization that builds affordable housing communities.
+It enhances neighborhood stability by managing and operating these communities long-term.
 The organization also provides community services like senior wellness, preschool and afterschool programs, and family financial training.

 The funding was allocated to Chaffey College as an implementation partner to support the setting up of CORE Academy.
 The need for funding National CORE Academy was championed by assemblymember James C. Ramos.